ojitha/ojitha.github.io/_posts/2025-04-27-AWS-LLM-Basics.md

 - You can create a virtual assistant or a coaching application using Anthropic [*Claude Messages API*](https://docs.aws.amazon.com/bedrock/latest/userguide/model-parameters-anthropic-claude-messages.html){:target="_blank"} inference requests.
 - Text summorisation using the [*text completion API*](https://docs.aws.amazon.com/bedrock/latest/userguide/model-parameters-anthropic-claude-text-completion.html){:target="_blank"} for single-turn text generation

-Claude uses common parameters, such as temperature, Top P, Top K, and stop sequences.
+> Claude uses common parameters, such as temperature, Top P, Top K, and stop sequences.
-{:.tip}
+{:.green}

 In addition to that, Claude models use the following unique parameter to further tune the response output: